2er0/silvester/README.md

 # silvester

-thanks to: http://jsfiddle.net/dtrooper/AceJJ/ for the fireworks
+thanks to: http://jsfiddle.net/dtrooper/AceJJ/ for the firework